banagale/FileKitty/README.md

 poetry run python setup.py py2app
 ```

 The app bundle will be created in `./dist/`.
-Copy it to `/Applications` to use it like a regular app.

-> Manual builds may assist in testing or adapting for Linux/Windows.

 ---